 So, what exactly is social and behavioral science?
 This area of interest we call social and behavioral science applies to a unique range of disciplines -- anthropology, sociology, and psychology, among them -- that involve careful analysis of human behavior.
 While these subjects might immediately conjure images of museums and libraries (or in the case of psychology, sitting in a chair listening to patients), in reality, these concepts apply to a wide-ranging and in-demand list of careers and job opportunities.

 As a student, you have the opportunity to follow your passion and narrow your interest in human behavior to a specific field.
-These are the social and behavioral sciences and degree programs that are shaping modern careers.
+These are the social and behavioral sciences and online degree programs that are shaping modern careers.

 Applied Behavioral Science